ben-75/abra-idea-plugin/README.md

   - Check validity of lut statements (no double entries)
   - Brace matching
   - Code folding
-  - Integration with the Qupla interpreter through a specific "Run configuration" to easily execute Qupla code. (this will work only in IntelliJ and Android Studio)
+  - Integration with the Qupla interpreter through a specific "Run configuration" to easily execute Qupla code.
   - ...

   ### Integration with the Qupla interpreter